BYTESHAUS/use-dev/README+/frames/README+/neat_signatures.md

 # Quality Code &thinsp;&rarr;&thinsp; Neat Signatures

 > ### Signatures are the Achilles' heel of the coherent design.
-They often remain the last to clean and organize.<br />When applies they are often contra to object-oriented tools
+They often remain the last to clean and organize.<br />When applies they are often contrary to object-oriented paradigms

 - ### Poor readability